 Samples, fabric bundles, remnants, 1/4 yard cuts, and kits ship within 4-7 business days.

 We want you to love your new purchase!
-If you have received an incorrect fabric or a mistake, please email us at email@example.com, and we will correct your order.
+If there is a mistake, please email us at firstname.lastname@example.org, and we will correct your order.

-Suppose, for any reason, you are unhappy with your purchase.
-In that case, we accept returns on cut fabric yardage if the fabric has not been altered in any way.
-Please email Sara within 15 days of receipt to process returns at firstname.lastname@example.org.
+If you are unhappy with your purchase, we accept returns on cut fabric yardage if the fabric has not been altered in any way.
+Please email Sara within 15 days of receipt to process returns at email@example.com.

 We do not accept returns on fabric bundles, remnant fabrics, 1/4 yard cuts, kits, gift certificates, or international orders.